 He sighed, hanging his head lower, grip on the counter tightening, “I know.”

-There was a moment of silence as the gears in his head turned, he couldn’t keep doing this – selling drugs for money, it wasn’t right.
-Not only because of the obvious dangers both sketchy addicts and otherwise – but more so because it wasn’t fair to his brother.
+There was a moment of silence as the gears in his head turned, he couldn’t keep doing this – selling his body for money, it wasn’t right.
+Not only because of the obvious dangers both disease and otherwise – but more so because it wasn’t fair to his brother.

 He was supposed to be taking care of him, not going out every night after he got back from school, only to come back at 3am reeking of cigar smoke and alcohol.
 He knew his brother wasn’t stupid either – Sammy knew he was doing something to earn the money he had, he just prayed he wasn’t quite smart enough to figure out exactly what he was doing.
 He wasn’t sure he’d be able to take it if he found out.